ozdemre/RoboND---FollowMe/README.md

     return output_layer
 ```
 Bilinear upsampling, skip connections and batch normalization is applied in the decoder_block function
-Skip connections can also be used to improve spatial information accuracy.
+Skip connections also used to improve spatial information accuracy.

 ```python